jforget/raku-Hamilton2/doc/Hamilton.en.md

 for the median latitude, 26°13'N,  which gives about 99 km per degree.
 The distorsion is much higher.

-The third step is drawing the lines representing the borders listed in the  `@borders`  array  and  the  fourth step  is  drawing  the  nodes representing areas  listed in  the `@areas`  array.
+The fourth step  is drawing the lines representing  the borders listed in  the `@borders`  array  and the  fifth step  is  drawing the  nodes representing areas  listed in  the `@areas`  array.
 The  order between these  two steps  is  important: the  circles  representing the  areas overlap the lines  representing the borders.
 It is  important that the lines do not "spoil" the drawing  of circles, which is why the borders are drawn  before the areas.
+On  the other hand, drawing  the mapscale could have been done between the drawing of borders and the drawing of areas, or even after the drawing of areas.

 Database
 ========